๐Ÿ‘จโ€โš–๏ธCriminal Law

 Constructive Intent

-• Controversial because it divorces liability from actual mental state—a defendant committing robbery may face murder charges if an accomplice or even a victim dies
+• A defendant committing armed robbery may face murder charges if an accomplice, a victim, or even a bystander dies during the crime

-Compare: General Intent vs. Transferred Intent vs. Constructive Intent—all three are legal fictions that simplify proof of mens rea.
+Compare: General Intent vs. Transferred Intent vs. Constructive Intent: all three are legal fictions that simplify proof of mens rea.
 General intent asks only "did you mean to act?"; transferred intent asks "did you mean to harm someone?"; constructive intent doesn't require intent to harm at all, only intent to commit the underlying dangerous act.

 No Mental State Required